-And sometimes, you have to leave Montreal to better appreciate it; you have to spend a few days in hiking boots to, on the way home, enjoy a dirty martini in a very cold glass…
+And sometimes, you have to leave Montreal to better appreciate it; you have to spend a few days in hiking boots, only to come home and enjoy a dirty martini in a very cold glass…

 Road-trips for a day